jrodri2001/octobercms-personal-theme/readme.md

 As of PHP 5.5, some OS distributions may require you to manually install the PHP JSON extension.
 When using Ubuntu, this can be done via ``apt-get install php5-json``.

+## After instalation
+When the app is running normally, you might want to create .env file to set up certain variables specifically for your environment.

+Just rename the file *.env-example* to *.env* and modify the values to match your environment.